School Based Apprenticeship or Traineeship (SBAT)

 Balancing the three components of the Program

 The atEAST team monitor students’ progress at work, school and at TAFE.
-Students are met with on the job every six – eight weeks, and atEAST maintains regular contact with both schools and TAFE.
+Students are met with on the job once a term, and atEAST maintains regular contact with both schools and TAFE.
 If difficulties arise, we solve them together, to ensure the best possible outcomes for all concerned.